DMP Mortgage topics covered.

-Can I get a DMP mortgage if I am self-employed?
+Can I get a DMP mortgage if I’m self-employed?

 Being self-employed won’t stop you getting a DMP mortgage.
 The normal factors will need to be considered, such as how long you’ve trading, and income earnt.
 Most specialist lenders that arrange DMP mortgages will look at using the self-employed income from your latest years trading, this can actually increase your borrowing potential.

-What happens if you already own a home?
+What happens if you already own a home in a DMP?

 Homeowners may also be wondering how a DMP may affect their tenancy, home, and mortgage.
 Your DMP should not affect your home if you are up-to-date and consistent with the payment of your mortgage and debts.
 It is also essential to be aware that a DMP does not necessarily stop your creditors from taking court action against you.

 Is it possible to remortgage while in an active DMP?

 Remortgaging may be necessitated by the need to cut down on monthly mortgage payments, renovate your home, or release additional equity.
 The process is just as hard as getting a new mortgage with an active DMP.
 Certain specialist lenders will accept remortgage applications from homeowners currently in a debt management plan and will even allow you to remortgage with debt consolidation to settle the DMP.